 “How to revive Massachusetts’ first language,” an article about the Wampanoag Nation’s efforts to “resurrect” their native language, appeared in the Boston Globe a few days ago.
 It’s a fascinating look at their dedicated efforts over the last few decades.

 The article doesn’t mention how popular culture, like literature, impacted cultural attitudes that allowed this to continue.
-These nineteenth-century writers either ignored Native American characters, portrayed them as sub-human, or predicted their demise.
+Nineteenth-century fiction writers either ignored Native American characters, portrayed them as sub-human, or predicted their demise.
 In that way, they normalized and justified what was happening.

 So how ethical is my project?
 Why should we study these texts that promoted racist views that contributed to real suffering?